davidobrien1985/davidobrien1985.github.io/blog/_posts/2014-12-04-recover-deleted-users-azure-active-directory.md

   - Office365
   - Powershell
 ---
-You know of the <a href="http://technet.microsoft.com/en-us/library/dd392261%28v=ws.10%29.aspx" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://technet.microsoft.com/en-us/library/dd392261%28v=ws.10%29.aspx', 'recycle bin in Active Directory']);" target="_blank">recycle bin in Active Directory</a>, right?
+You know of the [recycle bin in Active Directory](http://technet.microsoft.com/en-us/library/dd392261%28v=ws.10%29.aspx), right?

 I guess this feature has probably saved a bunch of people already big time.
 Anyways, even the cloud can’t save you from stupidity, failures or “Are you sure?
 Of course I’m sure!” situations when, for whatever reason, user accounts get deleted when they should not have been deleted.